Taylor Ray

-Taylor Ray (born 22 April 2001) is an Australian professional footballer who plays as a midfielder for A-League Women club Melbourne Victory.
+Taylor Ray (born 22 April 2001) is an Australian professional soccer player who plays as a midfielder for A-League Women club Melbourne City.

 Club career

 Ray was born in 2001 in Townsville and played for local team, Townsville Warriors as a junior.
 She made her senior debut in the A-League Women, at age 16, for Sydney FC on 9 December 2017, in a 3–1 win against Western Sydney Wanderers.

 In May 2024, Ray departed Sydney FC, after seven seasons at the club.
 Over her 61 appearances she kicked two goals for her team.
 During her time at Sydney in the A-League Women off-seasons, Ray also appeared for National Premier Leagues Women's clubs Football NSW Institute (2017–2018) and Sydney Olympic (2020–2024).

 In August 2024, Ray was signed by Central Coast Mariners for the 2024–25 A-League Women season.
 Following the expiration of her contract, Ray left Central Coast Mariners in August 2025.
 A few days later,Melbourne Victory announced signing Ray for the 2025–26 A-League Women season.
+After one season, Ray departed Melbourne Victory to pursue other opportunities.
+Two days later, it was announced she signed for Melbourne City.